 - To aid in identification, all SUNY Delhi students must visibly wear their valid student ID when on campus and in common spaces.

 - Large group gatherings are prohibited.
 Smaller groups of 10 or less may be permitted when personal distancing and safety guidelines are followed.
 Some spaces and venues will be closed or entrance restricted to prevent crowding.

 - Students must follow all guidelines for personal distancing and safety, including:

-- Where possible allow for 6 feet of personal distancing between others
+- Where possible, allow for six feet of personal distancing between others.

-- Use the SUNY Delhi student screening application must be used daily.
+- SUNY Delhi student screening application must be used daily.

 - Illness must be reported to Student Health Services immediately.

-- Space in the residence halls will be set aside for quarantine/isolation space for students living on campus.
-In accordance with recommendations from SUNY System, students who test positive for Covid-19 will be sent home via private transportation, unless they are not able to travel home (i.e. international students) or do not feel safe returning home.
+Space in the residence halls will be set aside for quarantine/isolation space for students living on campus.
+In accordance with recommendations from SUNY, students who test positive for COVID-19 may be sent home via private transportation, unless they are not able to travel home (i.e. international students) or do not feel safe returning home.
 Students who are unable to travel home or do not feel safe returning home will be assigned to the designated Q/I spaces in collaboration with Campus Health Services and the local Public Health department.
 Food delivery options through Campus Dining Services will be provided.
 Learn more about the Quarantine/Isolation Guidelines and Restrictions.

-IF YOU VIOLATE THESE EXPECTATIONS THERE ARE CONSEQUENCES:
+IF A STUDENT VIOLATES THESE EXPECTATIONS, THERE ARE CONSEQUENCES: